Friday, October 31, 2014

 Midfielders/Wingers

--- Luis Monti was probably the greatest ever defensive midfielder to wear wore the Italian shirts.
+-- Luis Monti was probably the greatest ever defensive midfielder to have wore the Italian shirts.
 As mentioned above, I considered him to be an Argentine.
 So I took Marco Tardelli and Romeo Benetti.
 They edged out Gennaro Gattuso and Daniele De Rossi.
 Romeo Benetti whom I considered a forgotten player.
 His name was seldom mentioned.

--- Marco Tardelli played 81 times for Italy, which was a lot of games in his generation.
+-- Marco Tardelli played 81 times for Italy, which was a lot of games for his generation.
 In Italy, he was remembered for the “ L'urlo di Tardelli ” (Tardelli's cry), the goal celebration he had after scoring one of the goals at the 1982 World Cup Finals.
 In 2007, the London Times newspaper in the United Kingdom placed him at number 10 in their list of the 50 hardest footballers in history.

 -- Daniele De Rossi is actually the highest goal scoring midfielder for the Italian national team.
 He is also the 4th most capped player.
 Despite all of this, he seldom got mentioned as one of Italy's greatest defensive midfielders.
 I put him on honorable mention.